MyrtoLimnios/covid19-biblio/README.md

 March 2020</details>

 #### Additional information
-<details><summary> <b>Comment/issues</b> </summary>1) a simulated population is generated to reproduce a realistic distribution across geographical space and realistic contact patterns; 2) country-scale simulation which can embed a high level of details and structure and parameterize different strategies, but demands many geographical, social and health data</details></br>
+<details><summary> <b>Comment/issues</b> </summary>1) a simulated population is generated to reproduce a realistic distribution across geographical space and realistic contact patterns; 2) realistic simulation which can embed a high level of details and structure and parameterize different strategies, but demands many geographical, social and health data</details></br>

 ## Substantial undocumented infection facilitates the rapid dissemination of novel coronavirus (SARS-CoV-2)
 ### General information